ministryofjustice/moj-frontend/docs/components/filter.md

 title: Filter
 ---

-Use the filter component to let users filter a large list of items.

 {% lastUpdated "filter" %}

 {% example "/examples/filter", 1000 %}

+## When to use

+Use the filter component to let users filter a large list of items.

-## How it works
+## How to use

 You should use this component with the filter layout as shown in the [filter a list](../../patterns/filter-a-list) pattern.